 We welcome letters to the editor.
 Letters may pertain to a recently published article in CareManagement or might be a commentary about a relevant issue in case management or health care.
 Letters should not be more than 300 words in length.
 Publication is not guaranteed.
 Anonymous letters will not be considered.
 Authors who believe that publication of their letter would jeopardize their well-being or livelihood may request that their identity be withheld from readers.
 Such requests will be considered on a case-by-case basis.
 Authors must include their city and state of residence.
 Work affiliations will be listed for information only unless the person is writing on behalf of an organization (if so, the letter should identify that fact).

 The remaining sections of the journal are staff-written and include the following:

-- Departments by our valued partners at the Commission for Case Manager Certification (CCMC), the Commission on Accreditation of Rehabilitation Facilities (CARF), URAC, and the Certification of Disability Management Specialists Commission (CDMSC)
+- Departments by our valued partners at the Commission for Case Manager Certification (CCMC), the Case Management Society of America (CMSA), the Commission on Accreditation of Rehabilitation Facilities (CARF), URAC, and the Certification of Disability Management Specialists Commission (CDMSC)

 - Legal Update